Faithful-Resource-Pack/Docs/src/routes/pages/mods/add-textures-commands.md

   $ git push -u origin <branch>
 ```

-5. See changements applied to the GitHub repository, Enjoy!
+5. See changes applied to the GitHub repository, Enjoy!

-6. Some usefull `git` commands:
+6. Some useful `git` commands:
 ```shell
   # show the difference between your local files and git ones
   $ git status